 Future students, from across Victoria and from diverse educational backgrounds, are able to enter our Education courses through alternative pathways.

 Our flagship program in this space is Nexus.
-Nexus is delivered as part of the High Achieving Teachers Program with the support of the Australian Government Department of Education, Skills and Employment.
+Nexus is delivered as part of the High Achieving Teachers Program with the support of the Australian Government Department of Education.
 La Trobe University also acknowledges the support of the Victorian Department of Education.

 A first-of-its-kind employment-based pathway into Secondary teaching, Nexus prepares, mentors and graduates selected teaching candidates for economically, culturally diverse and hard-to-staff schools in Melbourne, regional and rural Victoria.